Yttrium-32/simple-clipboard-manager/README.md

 # Simple Clipboard manager
-A very simple and minimal clipboard manager written in C and gtk4, that one thing and one thing well.
+A very simple and minimal clipboard manager written in C and gtk4, that does one thing and one thing well.

 ## Build instructions